FAQs About the Seasonal Flu Vaccine

 Who should get flu vaccine and when?

-The easy answer is that almost everyone should get the flu vaccine, and they should get it preferably in September or October.
-Since the 2010/2011 flu season, the CDC has recommended annual flu vaccination for all persons 6 months of age and older.
-In addition, special efforts should be made to vaccinate the following persons because they are risk for complications from the flu or they might expose vulnerable persons to the flu:
+The easy answer is that almost everyone 6 months of age and older should get the flu vaccine, and they should get it preferably in September or October, but they can be vaccinated throughout the flu season.
+Special efforts should be made to vaccinate the following persons because they are either at risk for complications from the flu, or they might give the flu to someone who is at risk:

-- Children younger than 5, but especially children younger than 2
+- Children younger than 5 years, especially children younger than 2

 - Native American and Alaskan natives

-- People of any age with certain chronic medical conditions (see the CDC's website for more information.)
+- Persons of any age with certain chronic medical conditions (see recommendations on Centers for Disease Control and Prevention website (CDC) for more information)

 - Health care workers